 Even from afar a parent and stepparent can encourage progress in school by showing an interest in a child’s schoolwork (even if for one reason or another they can’t help with homework) and by staying in touch with teachers.

 Email and websites have made it very easy to connect with schools, obtain school newsletters, be alert to school announcements, find information about what’s going on in the school community, student assignments, school rules and school programs.
-Support your partner to be proactive; make sure he/she is on an email list if there is one and to check the school website regularly.
+Support your partner to be proactive; make sure they are on the school email list if there is one and to check the school website regularly.
+Many schools also have apps to share information with families.
 Don’t rely on or expect the other parent to be the one to keep you and your household informed.

 Get to know and work with your child’s teacher(s).